LienM/recpack/doc/source/guides.create_algorithm.rst

 Singular Value Decomposition
 ------------------------------

+Description
+^^^^^^^^^^^^

-Let's implement SVD, a well known matrix factorization algorithm.
+Let's now implement SVD, a well-known matrix factorization algorithm.
-Singular value decomposition decomposes a matrix of interactions into three matrices which when multiplied together will approximately reconstruct the original matrix , ``X = U x Sigma X V``.
+Singular Value Decomposition decomposes a matrix of interactions into three matrices which when multiplied together will approximately reconstruct the original matrix , ``X = U x Sigma X V``.
 If matrix ``X`` is of shape ``(|users| x |items|)``, then ``U`` will be of shape ``(|users| x num_components)``, ``Sigma`` will be a ``(num_components x num_components)`` matrix, and finally ``V`` will be a ``(num_components x |items|)`` matrix.

+Implementation
+^^^^^^^^^^^^^^^

-Rather than implement the SVD computation ourselves, we will rely on the optimised TruncatedSVD implementation in sklearn.
+Rather than implement the SVD computation ourselves, we adapt the optimised TruncatedSVD implementation in sklearn so that it matches the recpack interface.

-As base class for this algorithm it makes sense to use the :class:`recpack.algorithms.base.FactorizationAlgorithm` as the name suggests.
+As the name suggests, it makes sense to use :class:`recpack.algorithms.base.FactorizationAlgorithm` as base class in this example.
-This class provides standard functionality for matrix factorization algorithms.
-In addition to the standard functions from :class:`recpack.algorithms.base.Algorithm` which we have highlighted in :ref:`guides-algorithms-pop-softmax`, this class provides:
+In addition to the methods implemented in :class:`recpack.algorithms.base.Algorithm` which we have highlighted in :ref:`guides-algorithms-pop-softmax`, this class provides:

-- ``_predict``, prediction always happens in the same way, by multiplying the user embedding with the item embeddings, so that is already implemented in this function
+- ``_predict`` generates recommendations by multiplying the user embeddings of nonzero users with all item embeddings.
-- ``_check_fit_complete`` is extended from the base class, to also check that the dimensions of the embeddings are as expected after fitting.
+- ``_check_fit_complete`` performs an additional check of the dimensions of the embeddings

-All that remains for us to implement is the ``__init__`` function setting hyperparameters and the ``_fit`` function to compute the embeddings.
+All that remains for us to implement is ``__init__`` to set hyperparameters and ``_fit`` to compute the embeddings.

+__init__
+"""""""""

-For simplicity we will only use one hyperparameter, the num_components.
+For simplicity we will use only one hyperparameter: ``num_components``, which defines the dimension of the embedding.
-This is a required parameter for the ``__init__`` of FactorizationAlgorithm, defining the size of the embeddings.
-We will also add the parameter `random_state`, which is a parameter of ``TruncatedSVD``, and will allow us to control the randomisation in the algorithm.
+We also add a parameter ``random_state``, also a parameter of ``TruncatedSVD``, to ensure reproducibility.

 .. warning::
-    The random_state parameter should not be considered a hyperparameter.
+    The random_state parameter should not be considered a hyperparameter, i.e. we should not perform a parameter search to determine its optimal value.
-    Do not try to optimise it.
-    It's used to guarantee reproducible results not to find a good seed for recommendation.

 ::